50 Unforgettable Things to Do in Riviera Nayarit

 49. Take a swamp tour and visit a crocodile sanctuary

-If you’re traveling with kids in Riviera Nayarit, or just want to see the crocs, then visit the El Cora Crocodile Sanctuary in Nuevo Vallarta.
-The cost isn’t much so it’s a budget-friendly thing to do in Riviera Nayarit.
-You can also take a 1-hour swamp tour and get more up close with nature!
+If you’re traveling with kids in Riviera Nayarit, or just want to see the crocs, pay a visit to the El Cora Crocodile Sanctuary in Nuevo Vallarta.
+Aside from seeing the crocodiles, you can also take a 1-hour swamp tour and get even closer to nature!

 50. Camp by a legendary lake inside a crater – Santa Maria del Oro

-Even though it’s not exactly along the Riviera Nayarit you can reach it with a short car ride inland from San Blas (1hr 20m).
+Although it’s not technically in the Riviera Nayarit you can reach it with a short car ride inland from San Blas (1hr 20m).
 The area is gorgeous and wild, with restaurants on-site, rentals, and plenty of things to do and see.

 Enjoy These Epic Things to Do in Riviera Nayarit!!

-Besides Yucatan and Quintana Roo, the Riviera Nayarit is going to be the next “hottest” destination in all of Mexico.
-However, both the locals and the expats who live there full-time have tirelessly worked to preserve many of its local fishing villages that speckle the coast.
+Keep in mind that both the locals and the expats who live here full-time have tirelessly worked to preserve many of its local fishing villages that speckle the coast.
 Hopefully, these efforts will bring a new wave of eco and responsible tourism to the area.

 Finally, if you’re still reading this, wow!
 Thank you!
 I’m sending you a big hug for making it all the way down here!
-I hope this ultimate Riviera Nayarit bucket list helps plan your stay in this gorgeous state in Mexico.
+I hope this ultimate Riviera Nayarit bucket list helps plan your stay in this gorgeous Mexican state.

-So tell me, is visiting the Riviera Nayarit in Mexico on your bucket list?!
+So tell me, is visiting the Riviera Nayarit on your bucket list?!

 Pin for Riviera Nayarit, Mexico travel inspiration!